OctopusDeploy/blog/blog/2018-10/kubernetes-canary-deployments/index.md

 ![](configmap-new.png "width=500")

-Otherwise the configuration of the containers, volumes and deployment strategies is the same as the previous step.
+Otherwise, the configuration of the containers, volumes, and deployment strategies is the same as the previous step.

 #### The Service